Kelly: Legislators using State Finance Council conflict to make 'political hay'

 Kelly said Monday that similar rifts over the matter would likely continue ahead of the Nov.
 3 general election.

-She added that the council was running afield of its general mission of handling budget matters when the legislature is not in session.
+She added that the council was running afield of its general mission of handling budget matters when the Legislature isn’t in session.

 "You did have, essentially, eight people acting on behalf their 157 colleagues," Kelly said.
 "I think there are a whole lot of things we’re learning through this and that is one of them."